Seattle rally protesting abortion pill ruling marches through downtown

 On Friday, U.S. Supreme Court Justice Samuel Alito issued an order temporarily ensuring the pill will remain available while justices study the lower court rulings.
 It does not predict how the court will ultimately rule.

-In response to the Texas ruling, Gov. Jay Inslee announced his office bought a three-year supply of the medication.
+In anticipation of the Texas ruling, Gov. Jay Inslee announced his office bought a three-year supply of the medication.

 “I’m sick of people deciding what we can and can’t do,” said Emily Cogan, 13, who attended the rally with her twin sister, Alison.